bangbangcon/bangbangcon.github.io/speakers.md

 Our natural-language systems need to be prepared to deal with real-world text.
 But sometimes real-world text says something like "Merci de t‚Äö√†√∂¬¨¬©l‚Äö√†√∂¬¨¬©charger le plug-in", and that's terrible.

 I made a Python module called "ftfy" that can solve the puzzle of what happened to Unicode text like this, and in many cases undo it.
-I want to talk briefly (without too much blame) about why mojibake happens, how we can fix it and maybe prevent it, and why this isn't a job for machine learning.
+I want to talk briefly (without too much blame) about why mojibake happens, how we can fix it and maybe prevent it, and why this isn't a job for machine learning.pens, how we can fix it and maybe prevent it, and why this isn't a job for machine learning.

 **Robyn Speer** is the developer of the multilingual knowledge graph ConceptNet, as well as several open source projects including ftfy.
 A decade ago, she co-founded an NLP startup called Luminoso.
 Now, in her increased free time, she plays and modifies randomizers for retro video games.